 “Deaf culture is important because it allows individuals to be who they are,” O’Banion explained, “and live in a way that is unique to them.
 There’s more to a person than whether or not they can hear, so don’t just focus on their ears.”

 American Sign Language (ASL)

 According to the National Institute on Deafness and Other Communication Disorders (NIDCD), ASL is a complete, complex language consisting of signs made by the hands, facial expressions and body language.
-The National Association of the Deaf (NAD) calls ASL the “backbone of the American deaf culture.”
+The National Association of the Deaf (NAD) calls ASL the “backbone of the American Deaf culture.”

-“Many who are not familiar with ASL think that it’s English and hand gestures,” O’Banion said.
+“Many who are not familiar with ASL think it’s English and hand gestures,” O’Banion said.
 “It’s not.
 Signing is different between countries and regions, much like the spoken word is different between countries and regions.”